 With a bit of foresight, seniors can enjoy all the benefits of outdoor living while minimizing risks.

-How Assisted Living Supports Outdoor Wellness
+How Assisted Living Supports Senior Outdoor Activities

 At Peregrine Senior Living at Cheektowaga, outdoor engagement is an important part of residents’ daily life.
 We provide safe, accessible spaces for fresh air, movement, and connection—from gardens and patios to organized fitness classes and social gatherings.